 Dipti Vaghela, the Manager of the Hydro Empowerment Network (HPNET), introduces the speakers, Bikash Pandey, Director of Clean Energy at Winrock International, and Bir Bahadur Ghale, Founder and Managing Director of Hydro Concern Pvt.
 Ltd. and provides an overview of the topic.
 Both speakers are renown for their pioneering work of over 35 years.

-PART 1: Start up and scale up to hydro mini-grids in Nepal
+PART 1: Start up and scale up of hydro mini-grids in Nepal

 Dipti chats with Bikash about the key actors that paved the way for micro hydro development in Nepal and the stages through which the sector evolved over the past four decades.
 The micro hydro sector is known to have its earliest roots in Nepal within the S/SE Asia region.
 In this discussion, we delve into the pivotal reasons for which the country has one of the most dynamic micro hydro programs around the world.
 Tune in to hear how multi-actor collaboration resulted in an ecosystem that scaled-up hydro mini grids, enabling energy access in over 3000 communities in rural Nepal.